Camino Finisterre

 The minimum age for this tour is: 12 Years

-The accommodation is a mixture of rural hotels and hostels all with private rooms and en-suite.
+The accommodation is a mixture of rural hotels and hostals (a name used to describe small Spanish hotels and guesthouses), all with private rooms and en-suite.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.

 Solo Walkers & Single Rooms